<rss version="2.0"

 Heirs’ Property and the Legacy of Racism in Homeownership (2025)

-Plan for Liberation is a digital library and resource for planners seeking to think past liberal and settler-colonial urban planning and towards a revolutionary and liberatory pedagogy.
+Plan for Liberation is a digital library and resource for planners seeking to plan with a revolutionary and liberatory pedagogy.

 